lucasm/lucasm/README.md

 ## Achievements

 - ⭐️ Awarded the Top JavaScript Author on DEV Community
-- ⭐️ Won 1st Place in several Tech Events and Hackathons
+- ⭐️ Won 1st Place in several Events and Hackathons

 ## Open Source

-For contractual reasons, I only use GitHub for open source activities.
+For contractual reasons, I only use GitHub for open source initiatives.
 See below 👇🏻